Get Tech Tips

 An alternative heat exchanger that's used is the tube in shell coil, which, just as its name implies, is a refrigerant coil inside of a water tank.
 Counterflow makes an appearance here as well, passing the influent water across the effluent refrigerant.
 Depicted below is a dome-style tube in shell titanium coil.
 This particular coil is found in a water-to-water pool heat pump.
 Note how the copper adjoins to the titanium using a ferrule just before entering the coil.

 Safeties and Controls

-Another unique safety we’ll discuss is the water flow switch.
+Another unique safety we'll discuss is the water flow switch.
 This switch is akin to the pressure fall switches found inside induced draft furnaces.
-They contain a pressure sensitive diaphragm connected to a normally open switch that closes when pressure is applied, thus informing the unit control when water flow is absent.
-Just like air-over designs, a refrigerant coil with no water to transfer heat into can be severely detrimental to the compressor it serves.
+They contain a pressure-sensitive diaphragm connected to a normally open switch that closes when pressure is applied, thus informing the unit control when water flow is absent.
+Just like air-over designs, a refrigerant coil with no water to absorb heat can be severely detrimental to the compressor it serves.
 High discharge pressures can result, leading to premature mechanical failures.
 While a high-pressure refrigerant cutout may also be employed, this water flow safety acts as a first response to protect the system from catastrophic damage.
 This will prevent the system from operating whether the pool pump is off due to scheduled downtime, a power interruption occurs, a pool filter becomes impacted, or any other condition that ceases water flow.